 HOA board meeting minutes are not a formality.
 They are the official legal record of every binding decision your board makes — expenditures approved, rules adopted, violations resolved, contractors selected, disputes handled.
 If a decision ever needs to be defended in court, in mediation, or in a homeowner dispute, the minutes are the evidence.
+Missing or inconsistent minutes are among the most common documentation mistakes that expose boards to liability.

 And yet most self-managed boards treat minutes as an afterthought.
 They're written from memory a week after the meeting.
 They summarize discussions that should be documented.
 They omit votes.
 They're stored in someone's personal email.
 And when a board member resigns, they leave with the institutional memory the minutes were supposed to preserve.